The Best Replacement for Wheat Berries in Your Pantry

 Conclusion

-The "perfect" replacement for wheat berries is the one you actually have in your pantry right now.
-If it’s farro, you’re in luck—it’s nearly an identical twin.
+The "perfect" replacement for wheat berries is the one you have in your pantry right now.
+If it’s farro, it’s nearly an identical twin.
 If it’s barley, you’re in for a comforting, classic meal.
-Even if it’s just a bag of brown rice, you’re still providing your household with a wholesome, fiber-rich foundation.
+Even a bag of brown rice provides a wholesome, fiber-rich foundation.

 At Country Life Foods, we believe healthy eating is about making the best choice with what you have.
 Don't let a missing ingredient stop you from cooking a real, plant-forward meal from scratch.

-• Closest Match: Farro (specifically semi-pearled for a good balance of speed and chew).
+• Closest Match: Farro (specifically semi-pearled for a balance of speed and chew).

 • Best for Soups: Pearled Barley (adds body and creaminess).